AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-with-adobe-identity/admin-setup.md

 ## Create a Product Profile {#create-a-product-profile}

 After the System Admin accesses the Admin Console, it's time to create a product profile.
+This is how your users/Admins get access to Marketo Engage.

 1. Under Products and Services, click **Marketo Engage**.